codio/knowledge/source/instructors/admin/organization/org-contact-url.rst

    .. image:: /img/manage_organization/studentoptions.png
       :alt: Contact Support Options

-**Note:** Teacher accounts are not affected by this setting and are still able to contact Codio in the usual manner.
+..
+Note:: Teacher accounts are not affected by this setting and are still able to contact Codio in the usual manner.